teampheenix/StarCraft-Casting-Tool/README.md

 * App Name: enter any unique name like "AlphaSC2Tool"
 * Use this Redirect URI: http://localhost
 * App category: Game Integration -> hit "Register"
 * Look for the "Client ID" on that website and save it.
-This is the parameter *clientid* you need to enter in *data.ini* file.
+This is the parameter *clientid* you need to enter in the *data.ini* file.

 ### Getting the token from the twitch application
 * Replace the "INSERT_CLIENT_ID" in the following link with the "Client ID" from the last step, and then open it in your browser https://api.twitch.tv/kraken/oauth2/authorize?response_type=token&client_id=INSERT_CLIENT_ID&redirect_uri=http://localhost&scope=channel_editor
 * So it should look something like this https://api.twitch.tv/kraken/oauth2/authorize?response_type=token&client_id=l3jijexx69n17s56a8s1ddv8x5j5nsm&redirect_uri=http://localhost&scope=channel_editor
 * Click "Authorize"
 * Now you get redirected to a blank website with some similar URL like http://localhost/#access_token=k9y42hj9df8fg73vd3zpsop7erbsp32jco1t&scope=channel_editor
 * Copy that token (key) from the URL between "access_token=" and "&scope=channel_editor" and save it for the next step.
-This is the parameter *oauth* you need to enter in *data.ini* file.
+This is the parameter *oauth* you need to enter in the *data.ini* file.